 The next closing date for receipt of entries is 31 March 2023.

 The competition seeks to encourage new research about the local history of our area, and new authors.
 We do not accept entries from professional historians or essays that have been already published elsewhere.

 We award a prize of £250 for a newly researched essay on a local history topic.

 The judges, at their discretion, may award an additional prize of £50 for an essay which, in their view, shows potential.

-The prize was made possible by a bequest from the late Mr. John Packett, who was a Member of the Society for many years.
+The competition was made possible thanks to a bequest from the late Mr. John Packett, who was a Member of the Society for many years.